HaifaUniversity/uoh-ngx-theme/projects/uoh/ngx-theme/README.md

 ### SCSS Theme

 This theme contains a default and a dark color theme, a layout design and presets for responsive tables.
+It also contains scss functions and mixins to make the application styling easier.

 #### Install Material design and its icons font